Urban Green Live: Embracing net zero (w/ Julie Hirigoyen)

-Join us for the next episode of Urban Green Live!
+Listen to or watch the ninth episode of Urban Green Live.
 Hosted by Urban Green Council CEO John Mandyck, this live interview series features international industry experts to answer your questions about a low carbon future.

-On May 6, we are excited to welcome Julie Hirigoyen, CEO of UKGBC.
+On May 6, 2021, we welcomed Julie Hirigoyen, CEO of UKGBC.
 During this episode, Julie and John will discuss the concept of net zero, common strategies and how net zero relates to social value.

 As Chief Executive of UKGBC, Julie is focused on delivering lasting change within the industry by engaging with UKGBC members, regulators and wider stakeholders in an effective and collaborative way.
 Julie was previously UK Head of Sustainability and an International Director at JLL, having come into JLL as a result of an acquisition.
 JLL acquired Upstream, a leading sustainability consultancy which Julie was co-founder and Joint MD of, in 2007.
 Having led the Upstream team through the integration into JLL, Julie oversaw further development of cutting-edge sustainability services to property investors and occupiers across the UK and EMEA Julie sits on the Green Construction Board, the Igloo Footprint Advisory Board, Grimshaw’s Stewardship Group and the Carbon Trust Advisory Panel.
 Julie is a London Sustainable Development Commissioner, and previously chaired the British Property Federation’s Sustainability Committee for two years.